breu78/r-scripts/README.md

 Sesion_5 approved by BR.
 Comment: As ggplot newbie still challenging for me, in the book we may explain a bit more about the different themes.

+Unidad_2 Data: I upload the csv files "Spec_Coltree.csv" and "Env_Coltree.csv" used in Unidad 2 sesions